 How much money should you expect to make on your first contract?
 And what are some of the key benefits that should be included in your compensation agreement?

-Cleveland has been a practicing attorney for over 23 years and, prior to joining the AMA, worked for the Texas Attorney General and the Texas Medical Association and in private practice representing physicians.
+Cleveland has been a practicing attorney for more than two decades and, prior to joining the AMA, worked for the Texas attorney general and the Texas Medical Association, and in private practice representing physicians.
 This episode is the third in a six-part series on navigating contract negotiations from start to finish.

 Wes Cleveland: Let's turn our attention now to compensation.
 There are a number of elements to compensation.
 I'm just going to hit a few for you here.